codeandkey/nczero/README.md

 ## architecture

-Many techniques in this engine are inspired by the revolutionary [AlphaZero](https://arxiv.org/pdf/1712.01815.pdf) program as well as the extensive [Chess Programming Wiki](https://www.chessprogramming.org).
+Many techniques used in this engine are inspired by the revolutionary [AlphaZero](https://arxiv.org/pdf/1712.01815.pdf) program as well as the extensive [Chess Programming Wiki](https://www.chessprogramming.org).

 - Parallel Monte Carlo Tree Search
 - Bitboard move generation